-- It is expected that all pre-service teachers will prepare Lesson Plans, observations and reflections and keep a hard copy of these in the teaching file.
-A template is provided to guide these processes; alternatively, the format may be negotiated with the mentor teacher. - Absenteeism: Where absence is unavoidable pre-service teachers are required to notify both the School and Curtin University Professional Experience Office no later than 8:00am on the day concerned.
+- It is expected that all pre-service teachers will prepare lesson plans, observations and reflections and keep a hard copy or digital copy of these in the teaching file.
+The teaching file must be readily available to stakeholders via shared links or physically at all times.
+A template is provided to guide these processes; alternatively, the format is to be negotiated with the mentor teacher. - Absenteeism: Where absence is unavoidable pre-service teachers are required to notify both the School and Curtin University Professional Experience Office no later than 8:00am on the day concerned.
 Pre-service teachers are expected to make up days lost through absenteeism.
 An Absentee form is provided later in this handbook. - Assessment forms will be provided via a link to be completed online. - Pre-service teachers must maintain a teaching file as a comprehensive record of the activities and lessons undertaken during professional experience.
 It is also strongly suggested that a resource file be developed to organise the ideas and resources used during placements.